luno/moonbeam/docs/spec.md

 }
 ```

+AuthToken is a token that further RPC calls require to authenticate operations
+on the channel.

 ### Validate

-Validate checks whether a payment would be accepted if it is sent.
+Validate checks whether a payment will be accepted if it is sent.

 ```
 PUT <endpoint>/validate/<txid>-<vout>